w3c/AB-public/Vision/README.md

-It has evolved into a fundamental part of humanity, providing access to knowledge, education, commerce and shopping, social experiences, civic duties, entertainment, and more.
+It has evolved into a fundamental part of humanity, providing access to knowledge, education, commerce and shopping, social experiences, civic functions, entertainment, and more.

 The Web has been a force for good, and has sparked major social changes.